The Latest: More rules for returning New Zealand travelers - WTMJ

 BEIJING — China saw a slight drop in cases of domestic transmission, although clusters remain stubbornly persistent in the country’s frigid northeast.

-Also Thursday, a team of investigators from the World Health Organization began emerging from two weeks of quarantine to conduct field visits as part of a world-wide investigation into the origins of the novel coronavirus that was first detected in the central Chinese industrial center on late 2019.
+The World Health Organization experts who have been in quarantine since their arrival in Wuhan two weeks ago are expected soon to conduct field visits as part of a worldwide investigation into the origins of the coronavirus that was first detected in the central Chinese industrial center in late 2019.

 The National Health Commission said Thursday that 41 new cases of domestic transmission had been reported over the previous 24 hours, down from 55 on Wednesday 69 the day before.